WalkerRout/cpptemplate/README.md

 # cpptemplate
-A template for C++20, featuring CMake and GoogleTest
+A template for C++20 featuring CMake, Criterion, and GoogleTest